The interaction of physical and human processes on the Holderness Coast

 The geology, combined with exposure to strong North Sea waves, makes the Holderness Coast especially vulnerable.

-The area supports communities, agriculture, tourism, and energy infrastructure, making it a place where the effects of coastal erosion are highly significant both environmentally and economically.
+The area supports communities, agriculture, tourism, and energy infrastructure, making it a location where the effects of coastal erosion are both significant and far-reaching, both environmentally and economically.
+This mix of natural and human factors makes Holderness a textbook example of how coastal landscapes evolve under pressure.

 Physical Factors Causing Change